8 min read

-Debt settlement and debt consolidation are two ways to immediately repay your creditors.
-As both can be quite attractive options, we’ve broken down what you need to know below so you can determine which option could benefit you.
+Debt settlement and debt consolidation loans are two ways to immediately repay your creditors.
+As both are attractive options we’ve broken down how to find out what is better – debt settlement or debt consolidation loans, based on your circumstances.

-A debt settlement order is when you repay what you owe by making one payment to your creditors – you may have to contact multiple lenders to completely close accounts.
-Usually, you’ll have to request, negotiate, and manage debt settlement yourself which can add extra stress on top of your financial situation.
+A debt settlement is when you repay what you owe to settle your debt by making one payment to your creditors – you may have to contact multiple lenders to completely close accounts.
+Usually, this will involve requesting, negotiating a settlement with your creditors, and manage debt settlement yourself.

-For debt settlement to work, you should have received a windfall or possess a lump sum of money.
+For debt settlement to work, you may have received a windfall or possess a lump sum of money.
 For example, this could be in the form of inheritance or gifted by a family member to repay what you owe.
-Once you have received your windfall, it’s time to negotiate the settlement with your creditors.
-For the negotiations to stand a good chance of success, you should ensure:
+Once you have received your windfall, it’s time for negotiating a settlement with your creditors.

 A debt settlement should contain a reasonable offer based on what you can afford to pay your creditors.
 You should calculate:

-Debt settlement is often not a realistic option for repaying what you owe as you should have – or will soon have – the money already to clear your accounts.
+Debt settlement often may not be a realistic option for repaying what you owe, as it requires to have the money already, or have the money soon, to clear your accounts.
 For many, this is simply not an option.

-While you’ll have to repay what you owe, this should be at a better interest rate than before – meaning you’ll likely pay less each month.
+While you’ll have to repay your existing debts, this may be at a better interest rate than before, so you may be paying less each month.

 To find out whether you would qualify for a debt consolidation loan, click the apply now button below.Apply Now